30% OFF Tempcover fee in our app

 • Organise and attend viewings and test drives – Make sure any potential buyers have car insurance.
 They may want to consider temporary cover for a test drive.

-• Arrange a secure way to be paid for the sale – would you consider cash, debit card, credit card, bank transfer or another method?
+• Arrange a secure way to be paid for the sale – Would you consider cash, debit card, credit card, bank transfer or another method?
 Make sure you’ve weighed up the pros and cons and you’re comfortable.

-What’s the best time to sell your car?
+When is the best time to sell your car?

 They say timing is everything in life and that’s also true when it comes to selling a car.
-While it can vary depending on the type of vehicle you’re selling and the method you’re using to sell it, here are some general tips for the best time to sell:
+While the best time to sell a car can vary depending on the type of vehicle you’re selling, its condition and the method you’re using to sell it, here are some general tips for when you should sell your car:

-• Sports cars and convertibles are more likely to sell in the summer
+• Sports cars and convertibles are more likely to sell in the summer.

 • Similarly, four-wheel drives and vehicles in this range will be more popular in winter and colder months with typically worse weather conditions.